 What is Real Estate Agent Commission?

-Commission is a percentage of the sale of your home that goes to both the buyer and sellers real estate agents.
-This is in compensation for managing walk-throughs, advertising for your home, managing paperwork, and other odds and ends such as overseeing the inspection and appraisal of the home.
+A commission is a percentage of the sale of your home that goes to both the buyer and sellers real estate agents.
+This is compensation for managing walk-throughs, advertising for your home, paperwork, and other odds and ends such as overseeing the inspection and appraisal of the home.

 The commission rate typically adds up to be about 6% of the price of the home.
 The buyer’s agent usually gets about 2% to 3% of the sales, while the listing agent typically receives 3% to 4% of the sales.
 These rates are negotiable, however.